 The Center for Diversity and Inclusion offers a wide variety of programs and services for the Franklin College campus.

-Arthur Wilson House, located in Maple House, is a living/learning community that houses a group of people from a variety of backgrounds and experiences who connect around the common experience of being racially Black.
-It aims to make meaningful connections with peers and Black individuals, network in the Franklin community, participate in community collaborations through service projects and events that empower Black People, and engage with the campus community for institutional change.
+Arthur Wilson House, located within Maple House, is a living/learning community that houses a group of people from a variety of backgrounds and experiences who connect around the experience of being racially Black.
+It aims to make meaningful connections with peers and Black individuals, provide networking opportunities in the Franklin community, participate in community collaborations through service projects and events that empower Black People and engage with the campus community for institutional change.

-Beginning in September 2021, the Center for Diversity and Inclusion started a monthly internal newsletter for the Franklin College campus community called “What’s the DiversiTEA.”
-In this, we highlight members of the Franklin College community, inform readers of our upcoming events, highlight some DE&I in the news, showcase upcoming DE&I holidays, and so much more.
+In September 2021, the Center for Diversity and Inclusion started an internal newsletter for Franklin College called “What’s the DiversiTEA.”
+Each month we highlight members of the Franklin College community, inform readers of upcoming CDI events and holidays, highlight DEI in the news and so much more.

-The Center for Diversity and Inclusion has a small but growing resource library available to students, faculty, and staff.
-Individuals are able to check out these resources for a limited amount of time.
+The Center for Diversity and Inclusion has a small but growing resource library available for checkout by Franklin College students, faculty, and staff.

 For more information on CDI programs and services, please email diversity@FranklinCollege.edu.